 Framework for Recovery

-In residential rehab, individuals can receive more treatment with a greater intensity and a multidimensional treatment plan than at an outpatient facility.
+In residential rehab, individuals can receive more treatment with greater intensity and a multidimensional treatment plan than at an outpatient facility.
 The holistic approach to substance abuse treatment provides the necessary framework for success in recovery.
-The body, mind and spirit are focused on so that they integrate in treatment and are the focus of recovery going forward.
-One crucial piece is addressing interpersonal relationships with staff, peers or loved ones who play a key role in various aspects of treatment.
+The body, mind, and spirit are focused on so that they integrate into treatment and are the focus of recovery going forward.
+One crucial piece is addressing interpersonal relationships with staff, peers, or loved ones who play a key role in various aspects of treatment.
 The support network is critical to success.
-The safe, yet challenging environment provides a variety of therapies, activities and interventions which allow for exploration and application of lifestyle changes in a safe environment.
+The safe, yet challenging environment provides a variety of therapies, activities, and interventions which allow for the exploration and application of lifestyle changes in a safe environment.
 Successful residential treatment relies on a strong support system during and after treatment.